almostengr/nsbe-mp.org/docs/eday.md

 ### Who

-3rd–12th grade students from the Montgomery, Prattville, Wetumpka, and surrounding areas.
+3rd–12th grade students from the Montgomery, Prattville, Wetumpka, Millbrook, and surrounding areas in the River Region.

 ### What